MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/active-and-retired-troubleshooters-windows-10.md

 ## Storage Spaces cleanup troubleshooter

-Automatically restores your previous settings and environment for Storage Spaces.
+Automatically restore your previous settings and environment for Storage Spaces.

 ### Description